 REPAIR CAFE GODALMING

-THE NEXT GODALMING REPAIR CAFE SESSION WILL BE ON SATURDAY, 27 MAY FROM 10.00AM TO 12.30PM, IN THE BOROUGH HALL, BRIDGE STREET, GODALMING GU7 1HT
+REPAIR CAFE SESSIONS ARE HELD IN THE BOROUGH HALL, BRIDGE STREET, GODALMING GU7 1HT BETWEEN 10.00AM AND 12.30PM

 - Toys